Lynch9274927482/XSSify/README.md

 - Authenticated scanning support

 ## Author
+S-K1DD13

-Security research tool for professional use.
+Security research tool for professional use only.
+Don't be stupid.

 ## Version

 Current Version: 1.0

-## License

-Use responsibly and ethically.
-Obtain proper authorization before testing.
 ```